rohitagarwal-gkmit/retailpulse-docs/docs/sast_dast.md

 Ran 291 rules on 54 files: 1 finding.
 ```

-## Frontend Test File
+## Frontend SAST Scan Results

-A `test.txt` file has been added to the frontend directory (`retailpulse-frontend/`) for testing frontend-related functionality.
+The frontend codebase was scanned using Semgrep to identify security vulnerabilities and code quality issues.

-### Semgrep Security Scan Results
+### Scan Report

 ```
 ┌─────────────┐